Reasoning Strategies¶

 max_iterations: 100

-show_thinking: true # Display both types
+enable_thinking_display: true # Display reflection

 enable_streaming: true